About Folgefonni Breførarlag

 Our customers are single tourists, tour operators, school classes, universities, TV/film/location companies, scouts groups, company sports and so on.
 We have both daily trips possible to book online, and we tailor made trips.
 Our blue ice hikes in Juklavass Glacier, and ski trips along Folgefonna have we been running since 1994, the guiding across the glacier Sundal-Odda since 2001.
 All years since 1994 the company has offered tours for tourists and incentives market, and tours with levels from easy hiking to challenging ice climbing.

 We have over 25 glacier guides working during a season, all of them well educated and dedicated to Folgefonna.
 As a company we are member and certificated through an organization called Norwegian Mountain sport forum (www.fjellsportforum.no), all guides are also educated through this system.
+Check film about the A Glacier guides life!

 About Folgefonna Glacier